 Creamy Jalapeno Corn

 • 2 limes, cut into wedges

-If you are using frozen corn, skip this step.
+If you are using frozen corn kernels, you can skip this step.

-Pour in the heavy cream and stir well.
+Pour in the heavy cream, and mix thoroughly.
 Bring the mixture to a simmer.

 Melt the Cheeses

-Taste the mixture and adjust with salt and black pepper as needed.
+Taste the mixture and adjust the salt and black pepper to your liking.

-Top with fresh cilantro and serve with lime wedges on the side to cut through the richness.
+Garnish with chopped fresh cilantro and serve with lime wedges to cut through the richness of the dish.

+Creamy Jalapeno Corn